 “Maybe,” Pavel said.
 “I wish I’d brought my metal-testing kit.”

 Half-listening, Theo gazed at the yellow, lizard-like eyes of the stature.
-The cold creature stared back.
+The creature stared back.
 He shuddered and rubbed his hand on the magnificent wings.

 The cool stone rippled beneath his fingertips.